cisagov/ScubaGear/baselines/defender.md

 ### Policies
 #### MS.DEFENDER.2.1v1
-User impersonation protection SHOULD be enabled for key agency leaders in both the standard and strict preset policies.
+User impersonation protection SHOULD be enabled for sensitive accounts in both the standard and strict preset policies.
-- _Rationale:_ User impersonation, especially the impersonation of key users, has the potential to result in serious harm.
+- _Rationale:_ User impersonation, especially the impersonation of users with access to sensitive or high value information and resources, has the potential to result in serious harm.
 Impersonation protection mitigates this risk.
 By configuring impersonation protection in both preset policies, administrators ensure that all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.2.2v1